-Your amount of rest depends on a couple of factors.
-Your age and the amount of physical activity one engages in are two of the main factors.
+The individuals amount of rest depends on a couple of factors.
+Age and the amount of physical activity one engages in are two of the main factors.
 The National Heart Lung and Blood Institute recommends teens get 9-10 hours of rest while only 7-8 hours for adults.
 1. If you engage in a strenuous physical activity with goals to build strength and/or muscle, rest is key in the bodies development.

-A Sleep poll was conducted and revealed close to 90 percent of adults admit that they feel very effective at accomplishing things when getting enough rest.
-When asking the same group about prioritizing sleep as compared to and ahead of fitness/exercise, work, and hobbies/interest only 10 percent admitted they do.
+A Sleep in America poll was conducted by The National Sleep Foundation and revealed close to 90 percent of adults admit that they feel very effective at accomplishing things when getting enough rest.
+When asking the same group about prioritizing sleep as compared to fitness/exercise, work, and hobbies/interest only 10 percent admitted they do.
 So strange that the group who encourages fitness and exercise would not prioritize rest first, seeing that rest is a key component of the bodies growth and rehabilitation.
-My guess is that many get so caught up in a busy lifestyle that rest is more than likely not even given a second thought.
+My guess is that many get so caught up in a busy lifestyle that rest is more than likely not given a second thought.

-From time to time I have fallen into this vicious cycle of being loaded with plans that need to be executed throughout a day to day and week to week schedule.
-The catch is, I get so caught up in the hustle that I don’t recognize the need to get enough rest.
-You see the body is kinda like a machine that needs proper maintenance from time to time.
-When it does not get the attention it needs it will fail.
+On a personal note, from time to time I have fallen into this vicious cycle of being overwhelmed with plans that need to be executed throughout a day to day and week to week schedule.
+The catch is, I get so caught up in the hustle, that I don’t recognize the need to get enough rest.
+You see, the body is like a machine that needs proper maintenance.
+When it does not get the attention it needs, it will fail.

-So, to defend against not getting enough sleep I want to highlight these reminder benefits as to what happens when we do get enough rest.
+So, to defend against not getting enough sleep let us highlight these reminder benefits as to what happens when one does get enough rest.

 - Repair – the body during periods of rest repairs itself, meaning the bodies cells use this time to clean themselves up if damaged.

 - Cleanse – The bodies cells use this time to pool and store waste for evacuation.